aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 ### Associating a Public IP Address with an Instance

 All subnets have an attribute that determines whether instances launched into that subnet are assigned a public IPv4 address.
 This attribute is set to true by default for default public subnets.
 Thus, an EC2 instance launched into a default public subnet will be assigned a public IPv4 address.
 Nondefault public subnets have this attribute set to false by default and any EC2 instance launched into a nondefault public subnet will not be assigned a public IPv4 address automatically.
 To automatically assign a public IPv4 address to an instance launched into a nondefault public subnet, you can set the `associatePublicIpAddress` property on the `Instance` construct to true.
 Alternatively, to not automatically assign a public IPv4 address to an instance launched into a default public subnet, you can set `associatePublicIpAddress` to false.
-Importantly, if you set `associatePublicIpAddress` and there is a VPC defined in the same stack, you must make sure the `Instance` has a dependency on the VPC to declare a dependency on the VPC-gateway attachment.

 ```ts
 const vpc = new ec2.Vpc(this, 'VPC', {